apostrophecms/apostrophe-documentation/howtos/multicore.md

 }
 ```

-The `upstream` block lists all four back-end ports that node is listening on.
+The `upstream` block lists both back-end ports that node is listening on.
 When we configure nginx this way, it automatically balances the load via the "round-robin" algorithm.
 In addition, it automatically "fails over" to another port if one of the four stops responding, for instance because it has just encountered a bug and `forever` is busy restarting it.

 The above configuration also includes smart settings to take advantage of compression and to deliver static files directly from nginx.

 Now restart `nginx` and you're ready to go.
-If you're on an Ubuntu server, use the command ```service nginx restart``` as root user.
-If you're on CentOS 7, use ```systemctl restart nginx.service``` as root user.
+If you're on an Ubuntu server, use the command ```service nginx restart``` as the root user.
+If you're on CentOS 7, use ```systemctl restart nginx.service``` as the root user.

 Use the `siege` utility to test your site, and watch `top` to see that all four node processes are consuming CPU.